-A bottom-up approach is presented here by direct contact with the stakeholders.
+A bottom-up approach was taken here by having direct contact with the stakeholders.
 This Chapter presents the results of the questionnaire circulated and the interviews performed.
 Furthermore, a case (project) which serves the Fishery and Marine Sciences Data Analysis Sector is presented.